Code-Institute-Submissions/beep-boop/README.md

   * This requirement is met by the website by providing a memory game!

 * To interact with the website and gain immediate feedback from my interaction
   * The game responds to user clicks with immediate audio and visual feedback.
 If the user successfully completes the game, the level display shows "YOU WIN!" and a triumphant 8-bit jingle is sounded.
-If however the user makes a mistake, the level display shows "GAME OVER!" and a game-over jingle sounds.
+If the user makes a mistake, the level display shows "GAME OVER!" and a game-over jingle sounds.
 The game-over jingle is reminiscent  of classic old-school arcade game game-over sounds.
 Outside of the game itself, all clickable links have hover effects to reassure the user that they are indeed clickable links hen the mouse is moved over them.

 * The game to be simple to understand and play
   * The game is a very simple concept taken from the game 'Simon'.
 Whilst anyone familiar  with the game 'Simon' would immediately understand how to play, even without prior knowledge the user can quickly come to understand the rules of the game due to its simple nature and audio/visual feedback.